A review into the particulate and gases emitted through 3D print processes has been published by BOFA International.

 The study underlines the presence of potentially harmful airborne contaminants in 3D printing processes, including VAT polymerisation (VP) and fused filament fabrication (FFF).
 These two additive manufacturing processes alone account for approximately 50% of the total components produced in the AM industry.

-“The report highlights the importance of installing effective filtration solutions that can help capture and remove any potentially harmful emissions,” says Ross Stoneham, Product Manager – 3DP & Growth Markets at BOFA International.
-“This will not only help protect operatives from potentially harmful airborne contaminants but will also ensure that resulting product and the machines remain free from contamination.”
+“The report highlights the importance of installing effective filtration solutions that can help filter any potentially harmful emissions,” says Ross Stoneham, Product Manager – 3DP & Growth Markets at BOFA International.
+“This will not only help protect operatives from potentially harmful airborne contaminants but will also help to ensure that resulting product and the machines remain free from contamination.”

 The findings of the report include: